xaviergonz/js-angusj-clipper/README.md

   // create an instance of the library (usually only do this once in your app) const clipper = await clipperLib.loadNativeClipperLibInstanceAsync(

     // let it autodetect which one to use, but also available WasmOnly and AsmJsOnly clipperLib.NativeClipperLibRequestedFormat.WasmWithAsmJsFallback,

-    // path were the clipper-wasm.wasm file is located (only required with the WASM version) '../wasm'
+    // path were the clipper-wasm.wasm resource file is located (should be copied from
+    // node_modules/js-angusj-clipper/wasm/clipper-wasm.wasm - only required with
+    // the WASM version)
+    '../wasm'

   );

   // create some polygons